davidgasquez/handbook/content/quotes.md

 - Seek not for events to happen as you wish but rather wish for events to happen as they do and your life will go smoothly.
 Epictetus.
 - It is impossible for a man to learn what he thinks he already knows.
 Epictetus.
 - You want to know how to paint a perfect painting?
 It's easy.
 Make yourself perfect and then just paint naturally.
 Robert M. Pirsig.
+- Nobody ever figures out what life is all about, and it doesn't matter.
+Explore the world.
+Nearly everything is really interesting if you go into it deeply enough.
+Richard Feynman.